 - New XT models with 260-horsepower 2.4-liter turbocharged BOXER engine.

-- The debut of Onyx Edition XT trim level with unique exterior and interior.
+- The debut of the 2020 Subaru Outback Onyx Edition XT trim level with a unique exterior, interior, and powerful engine.

 - Tablet-style high-definition SUBARU STARLINK 11.6-inch touchscreen

 - Available segment-exclusive DriverFocus Distraction Mitigation System

 - Standard EyeSight Driver Assist Technology with Advanced Adaptive Cruise Control and new Lane Centering

 Subaru of America today introduced the all-new 2020 Outback offering the most advanced features, design, and capability in its history.
 The sixth-generation SUV comes standard with Symmetrical All-Wheel Drive and Subaru’s award-winning EyeSight Driver Assist Technology.
 With an available tablet-style 11.6-inch SUBARU STARLINK Multimedia system with integrated center information display, DriverFocus Distraction Mitigation System and new XT models with 260 horsepower, the 2020 Outback delivers greater technology, safety, and performance than ever before.